fegemo/bespoke-math/README.md

     - Renders into KaTeX equations all elements with the class `inline-math` as inline and all elements with the class `math` as full formula.

+## Inclusion of KaTeX's CSS/Font files

+KaTeX is composed of javascript, CSS and font-face files (refer to their [usage documentation](https://github.com/Khan/KaTeX#usage)).

+This plugin, when a math formula is found on the bespoke deck, injects the CSS file into de document head (by using [browserify-css](https://github.com/cheton/browserify-css)).
+The font-face files, however, are loaded from a CDN (cdnjs, in case).
+This is not ideal as an Internet connection is required for KaTeX to work 100%.

+It is possible, however, to encode the font files on the generated browserify bundle, but that makes the plugin js file much larger.
+If being able to use this plugin offline is necessary, you can use the files:
+  - `dist/bespoke-math-offline-fonts.js` or
+  - `dist/bespoke-math-offline-fonts.min.js`

 ## Package managers